ghoegy2/checkersGame_gabbyHoegy/README.md

 Description:

-This project is a virtual checkers board game that was created using Java.
-It is runnable using IntelliJ IDEA Community Edition 2024.1.1 (IDE), JDK17 (programming language), and Junit 4.12 (testing framework).
-This game was my semester-long project for my CPSC 2150 class.
+This project is a virtual checkers board game.
+I made it for my CPSC 2150 class.
+It is runnable using IntelliJ IDEA Community Edition 2024.1.1
+(IDE), JDK17 (programming language), and Junit 4.12 (testing framework).

 -------------------------------------------------